-Background:
+BACKGROUND:

 The Iowa State Research Park (ISURP) has sent a letter to Council requesting that the land use designation and subsequent rezoning for two parcels in the Research Park be amended to allow for residential uses.
+City Council at their February 13th meeting referred this request to a future meeting for discussion.

 The properties are addressed as 3200 and 3300 University Boulevard, location map attached.
-The 3200 University site is a wooded flag lot that extends esst towards the Story County Tedesco Environmental Learning Corridor.
+The 3200 University site is a wooded flag lot that extends west towards the Story County Tedesco Environmental Learning Corridor.
 The 3300 University sites has extensive frontage along University and borders the Tedesco facility along its eastern edge.
+(See attached map)